Large Intestine – Depression/Excessive Worry

 Physical Imbalance: abdominal pain, diarrhea, constipation, nasal and sinus problems, skin irritations

-Emotional Imbalance: Difficulty in letting go of the past, guilt, grief, emotionally stuck or defensiveness
+Emotional Imbalance: Difficulty in letting go of the past, guilt, grief, emotional stuckness or defensiveness

 How to Balance